Wrriten By: Aurora Caskey

 Other horrors can be seen on a functional carousel with a cruel twist.
 One of the horses is in the process of being butchered by a man holding a machete.
 Another critique of factory farming can be seen in the Museum of Cruel Objects, which displays a video of stun tongs being used to kill sheep and pigs.
 Despite all the disturbing imagery, a surprising amount of children were amongst the guests every day at Dismaland.

 During its short run, Dismaland offered 4,000 tickets per day, sold for the very low price of £3 each (about $3.36 USD).
-Like all of Banksy’s work, the goal is Dismaland was not to make money.
+Like all of Banksy’s work, the goal of Dismaland was not to make money.
 Banksy self-funds his big projects, including the construction of Dismaland.
 The admission fee was likely just enough for the project to break even.
 Any money Banksy makes, he puts into his company Pest Control to be used for future projects.

 So what was Dismaland’s purpose?
 From the official brochure: